Avaiga/taipy-doc/docs/relnotes.md

 !!! note "Migration"

-    Please refer to the[Migration page](./migration.md) for potential migration paths for your applications implemented on legacy Taipy versions.
+    Please refer to the [Migration page](./migration.md) for potential migration paths for your applications implemented on legacy Taipy versions.

 ## Taipy Studio: 1.0